A Visitors Guide to Dining in Philadelphia

 Ralph's Italian Restaurant

 You can find classic Italian dishes served in an old building that dates back to 1900.
 This Philadelphia restaurant accepts cash and only serves classic Italian dishes.
-The menu is composed of traditional pasta, pizza, and meatballs.
+The menu features traditional pasta, pizza, and meatballs.
 For more information about the food served at this location, click here.
 Bring cash to avoid hassles if you plan to visit this Philadelphia location.
-It's also recommended that you make your reservations in advance, as the place can get extremely busy.
+It's also recommended that you make your reservations in advance, as the place can become quite busy.

 Pat's King of Steaks